Dentamon/The-Blooket-Hack/README.md

 ### The Blooket Hack © copyright 2022 by Dentamon

 # Blooket UI
-The blooketUI has been taken down, and the source code has been uploaded [here](https://github.com/Dentamon/The-Blooket-Hack/blob/main/blooketUI/src.js).
+A new version of the BlooketUI has been uploaded by zastix after bringing it down.
+You can find it [here](https://github.com/notzastix/blooketUI)

 # Credits
 ### Dentamon:  General Updater and Uploader